AIR Educators Start Here

 A human outline stands on the left holding a controller. in the middle is a set of arrows showing that there is 5 feet of distance between the human and the drone.
 The drone is on the right side.

 Safety is key when working with a drone.
-It is important that the pilot and all people in the area surrounding the drone's flight path are prepared and safe.
+It is important that the pilot and all people in the area surrounding the drone’s flight path are prepared, and that the space is set up for safe indoor flight.
 This includes considerations like:

-• A minimum of 5 feet of clear space around the drone and its flight path.
+• A minimum of 5 feet of clear space around the drone in all directions including overhead.

 For a full list of safety preparations, see this article.